 - Creating accountability systems to monitor the progress of their team

-Managers should ensure compliance with the performance development plan.
+Managers should ensure compliance with the performance development plan and plans for improvement.
 This also means including disciplinary action when an employee fails to achieve specific goals within the stipulated time frame, as stated in the development plan and job description.

 It is not a one-off thing, so there is a need for both the manager and the employee to discuss performance issues continuously to ensure positive results and improvement in performance.

 The HR team can develop a template for effective coaching and provide guidance to the managers and employees where necessary.
-They can also support managers to implement some of the already established coaching templates.
+They can also support managers in implementing some of the already established coaching templates.

-Thanks to their expertise, HR managers usually make great coaches, so they can help both the employees and managers with career growth.
+Thanks to their expertise, HR managers usually make great coaches to help employees and managers with career growth.

 Thankfully, tools like Effy can help develop performance improvement plan templates for your employees, and you can also hold one-on-one sessions with employees with the tool.

 How should the performance improvement plan be developed?

 Before developing a development plan, discuss with your employee what to include and how to go about it correctly.

 The steps below highlight how to develop a performance improvement plan for your employee.